Organising Institution

 Anchor Port: Visakhapatnam Port Authority, Visakhapatnam

-Modern ports rely on robust road networks and effectively functioning drainage systems to ensure seamless logistics, personnel movement, and operational safety.
+Coastal and port infrastructure rely on robust road networks and effectively functioning drainage systems to ensure seamless logistics, personnel movement, and operational safety.
 Manual inspection regimes and reactive maintenance approaches often result in delayed defect detection, costly repairs, and operational disruptions—especially during adverse weather.
-There is a compelling need for advanced, non-invasive systems to enable continuous, data-driven insight into the structural condition and health of these critical assets, supporting targeted, preventive maintenance and resilience planning.
+There is a compelling need for state-of-the-art pore pressures and drainage routing techniques combied with adaptive planning strategies could enable continuous predictive insight into performance of the road and drainage infrastructure, supporting targeted, preventive maintenance and resilience planning.

 Port gates, serving as critical choke points for landside logistics, frequently experience significant congestion due to inefficient trailer movement and prolonged waiting times.
 This leads to severe operational disruptions, financial penalties such as demurrage charges, and heightened safety risks within the port environment.
 Ensuring the seamless and efficient flow of trailers requires a transformative shift from manual, reactive monitoring to an AI-powered, real-time video analytics approach that can automatically detect, log, and alert on trailer waiting times and unauthorised parking, thereby optimising gate operations and enhancing overall port throughput.